-Written Warning: Notice, in writing, that continuation or repetition of prohibited conduct may be

-Censure: A written reprimand for violating the Sexual Misconduct Policy.
+- Written Warning: Notice, in writing, that continuation or repetition of prohibited conduct may be cause for additional disciplinary action.
+Restrictions or conditions may also be imposed. - Restitution: Repayment to the school or to an affected party for damages resulting from a violation of this policy.
+To enforce this sanction, Gnomon reserves the right to withhold its transcripts and degrees or to deny a student participation in graduation ceremonies and privileged events. - Censure: A written reprimand for violating the Sexual Misconduct Policy.
 A specific period of time is established during which the student's good standing with the school may be in jeopardy.
-This is an official warning that continuation or repetition of prohibited conduct may warrant additional conduct action including suspension, dismissal, or expulsion.

-- Suspension: Exclusion from school premises, attending classes or employment, and other privileges or activities for a specified period of time, as set forth in the suspension notice.
+This is an official warning that continuation or repetition of prohibited conduct may warrant additional conduct action including suspension, dismissal, or expulsion. - Suspension: Exclusion from school premises, attending classes or employment, and other privileges or activities for a specified period of time, as set forth in the suspension notice.
 Conditions for return to Gnomon may be specified in the suspension notice. - Dismissal: Termination of student status and exclusion from all Gnomon premises, activities, privileges, and Alumni services.
 Conditions for consideration for re-admittance may be specified in the dismissal notice.
-This action will be permanently recorded on the student's academic transcript. - Expulsion/Termination: Permanent termination of student status or employment, and exclusion from all Gnomon premises, activities, privileges, and Alumni services.
+This action will be permanently recorded on the student's academic transcript.

+- Expulsion/Termination: Permanent termination of student status or employment, and exclusion from all Gnomon premises, activities, privileges, and Alumni services.
 This action will be permanently recorded on the student's academic transcript. - Withholding/Revocation of Certificate/Degree: Gnomon may withhold awarding a certificate, or revoke a degree otherwise earned until the completion of the process put forward in the Sexual Misconduct Policy, including the completion of all sanctions imposed, if any.